TheScienceGuy01/Programs/README.md

 ### **5. Dijkstra's Algorithm in a table and forwarding table Python Script**
 - This project was made for my Computer Networking course at Cumberland University.
-- The objective is to display the steps to complete Dijkstra's algorithm in a table and in a forwarding table for a given graph.
+- The objective is to display the steps to complete Dijkstra's algorithm in a table and a forwarding table for a given graph.
 - This project can be found under the College_Projects called iirizarry_IT325_11-3-21_Dijkstra_Algorithm_v5.00.py.

 ### **6. Unity Basics HTML/CSS Website Project**